nickode/3DGraphics/README.md

-# p-green
+# 3D Graphics OpenGL prototype
-IN DEVELOPMENT - 3D OpenGL
+Small prototype that renders 3D models to the screen with a free-viewing camera.
+Currently in development....